 For me it was posting on Instagram.
 I knew people would be watching and I am someone who can not tell a lie — to others.

 Try the old envelope method where you take a certain amount of cash out for the month and once it’s gone its gone!

 Compete with a friend to see who can spend the least – send each other pictures of your reciepts.

 Do you need support for this part of the adventure?
 Only you can answer that question.

 Come Up With Some Cheap Meals

 I have a few standby meals that are super cheap and they make up about 30% of our monthly menu.
 Rice and beans, gluten free pasta and frozen veggies, and egg sandwiches are served just about every week in our house.

 What are your family’s favorites that cost the least to prepare?

-I also stock up on super cheap items when I see a great sale.
+Stock up on super cheap items when you see a great sale.

-How do become aware of what’s on sale at your local grocery stores?
+How do you become aware of what’s on sale at your local grocery stores?